drio/py.analysis/pipelines/split_mapping/README.md

 ### What is this?

 The amount of reads generated in a single illumina lane is increasing constantly.
 Mapping all those reads is quite straight forward thanks to aligners like BWA, doing so in an efficient way (both time and space) is more complicated.
-This pipeline tries to helps with that.
+This pipeline tries to help with that.

 ### Quickstart